Visual Experience Matters: How Product Findability Affects the Sales

 - Last items do not need hyperlinks.
 A link to the same page the customer may be very confusing.

 - Full page titles in navigation give more context.
 It keeps customers focused on what they are looking for.

-Only 16% of ecommerce websites provide their customers with quite good filtering experience.
-This is due to lack of specific user-oriented types of filters.
-General attributes like price, rating, brand are not working anymore for categories that include lots of products distinguished by a single feature.
-There are no specific instructions or exact numbers for the filters to make it perfect.
+Only 16% of ecommerce websites provide their customers with quite a good filtering experience.
+This is due to the lack of specific user-oriented types of filters.
+General attributes like price, rating, the brand are not working anymore for categories that include lots of products distinguished by a single feature.
+There are no specific instructions or exact numbers for the filters to make them perfect.
 Product discoverability depends on how you treat the product options you have.
 Make the most useful filters, not the most common ones.

-Aside from typical size and color options, include category-specific and theme-based filters according to product’s usability.
+Aside from typical size and color options, include category-specific and theme-based filters according to the product’s usability.
 That makes filter selection more obvious and assures the customer you know what you sell.

 There are a few simple filter improvements that can boost your conversion rates.

 - Keep your filters short.
 If there are too many options to be included, show only the most popular values and truncate the rest.